Fall 2023 Exhibitions are Open!

 Guided Tour

 Guided tours offer students of all ages a closer look at our exhibitions.
-Led by one of our trained Visitor Experience Guides, they last approximately 45 minutes and are designed to foster discussion and exchange.
+Led by one of our trained Art Educators, they last approximately 45 minutes and are designed to foster discussion and exchange.
 Maximum 30 people.
+Currently offered Wednesdays through Fridays.

 Guided Tour + Studio Activity

 Studio Activities offer students of all ages a tailored, hands-on activity to deepen their understanding of the exhibitions’ themes.
-Led by one of our trained Visitor Experience Guides, they run for approximately 2 hours, consisting of a 30-minute tour, followed by 90 minutes of art-making.
+Led by one of our trained Art Educators, they run for approximately 2 hours, consisting of an hour-long tour, followed by an hour of art-making.
 Maximum 30 people.
-Currently offered Wednesday mornings only.
+Currently offered Wednesdays through Fridays between 9am–11am only.

 Self-Guided Visit